asenetcky/SocrataOxide/README.md

 I've been learning a bit of Rust and
 I wanted to take something I was familiar with in R and rebuild it in Rust.

+## Project Goals

+I want to use this learn clap and reqwest and wrap it all up as little cli project, at least initially.